timmybytes/compuneers/README.md

 ### Issues

+- Add more figures to FIGURES.md
-- Add biography blurbs to Figure List
+- Add more resources to FIGURES.md
-- Migrate site from Jekyll to React-routed site
+- Scroll to top feature

+-